pyccel/pyccel/developer_docs/syntactic_stage.md

 ### Scoped Node

-Any functions visiting a class which inherits from `ScopedNode` must create a new scope before visiting objects and exit it after everything inside the scope has been visited.
+Any functions visiting a class which inherits from `ScopedAstNode` must create a new scope before visiting objects and exit it after everything inside the scope has been visited.
 The scope must then be passed to the class using the keyword argument `scope`.
 Care should be taken here as this keyword is not compulsory[^1].